 - Campari tames the cocktail's sweet and sour character, while a hit of salt brings the whole drink into focus.

-- 1/2 cup fresh juice from 2 large Ruby Red grapefruit, plus peel of 1 Ruby Red Grapefruit with little to no white pith (see note)
+1/2 cup fresh juice from 2 large Ruby Red grapefruit, plus peel of 1 Ruby Red grapefruit with little to no white pith (see notes)